Jekyllina/Mel-Exercises/README.md

   message, addressing	the user by the name they entered.

-- Scattering creation: a creation tool with a UI that allows the user to duplicate a selected object (he can chose how many objects to create) and than he can move, rotate and scale random the selected objects
+- Scattering creation: a creation tool with a UI that allows the user to duplicate a selected object (he can chose how many objects to create) and than he can move, rotate and scale randomly the selected objects